nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 	order history

 There are no arguments for the `order history` command.
 The command is implemented similarly to the list command [List Command description](#list-command).
+In command will update the `FilteredOrderedList` object to only contain orders that are marked as `COMPLETED` and `CANCELLED` and return a `CommandResult` object to update the GUI such that all orders that are completed and canelled are displayed.
+Notably, `FilteredOrderedList` contains only `UNCOMPLETED` orders for all other component `order` commands.
+Further elaboration on how the GUI is updated can be found in the [concurrent list display description](#concurrent-list-display).

 --------------------------------------------------------------------------------------------------------------------